-Caution: Direct NFS Client will not serve an NFS server with write size values (wtmax) less than 32768.
+Caution: Direct NFS Client cannot serve an NFS server with write size values (wtmax) less than 32768.

-6.2.4.4 About Mounting NFS Storage Devices with Direct NFS Client
+6.2.4.3 About Mounting NFS Storage Devices with Direct NFS Client

-Direct NFS Client determines mount point settings to NFS storage devices based on the configurations in /etc/mtab, which are changed with configuring the /etc/fstab file.
+Direct NFS Client determines mount point settings to NFS storage devices based on the configurations in /etc/mnttab, which are changed with configuring the /etc/fstab file.

-Direct NFS Client searches for mount entries in the following order:
+Direct NFS Client searches for mount entries in the following order and uses the first matching entry it finds:

-- 1. \$ORACLE\HOME/dbs/oranfstab
+- \$ORACLE_HOME/dbs/oranfstab

-- 2. /etc/oranfstab
+- /etc/oranfstab

-- 3. /etc/mtab
+- /etc/mnttab